-Not that one was the result of the other, but this time around I bought and installed Apple AirTags into my bags, and was able to watch my luggage follow me though the airport till it finally rejoined me on the plane.
-While not necessary I have to say it was comforting to know in advance that the bag was on my flight.
+Not that one was the result of the other, but this time around I bought and installed Apple AirTags into my bags, and was able to watch my luggage follow me though the various airports till it finally rejoined me on the plane and at the carousel.
+While not necessary, I have to say it was comforting and stress reducing to know in advance that the bag was on my flight.
 That said, you need to remember to turn OFF airplane mode when changing flights, or app can’t see your bag if it’s stowed at the back of the airplane and you’re sitting in the front.

 When in London, assuming you’re a fan of all things historical and/or literary, green spaces worth exploring on a nice sunny day are her graveyards.
 One of the most famous of these is Bunhill Fields Cemetery.
 While this land was “formally designated” by the city leaders to that purpose in 1665, it was believed by them to have been functioning as a common burial ground since the early Roman period, and even possibly before.
 This is why the area was at that time referred to as “Bone Hill,” and over time became Bunhill, its name today.
 In 1867 city health officials deemed the cemetery “full” an no more bodies could be buried here.
 Then, an act of Parliament while deciding its future designated the land as open green space and it has been protected as such ever since.